Israel’s digital occupation of Palestine

 What can the international community do to defend digital rights for people impacted by this conflict?

 Civil society has issued 25 recommendations for parties to the conflict, international organizations, global leaders, private sector actors, and other international stakeholders in support of an immediate physical and digital ceasefire.
-Individuals can support by holding their home governments accountable for responding to these calls to action, speaking out in support of a ceasefire, seeking out trustworthy news sources, and amplifying the voices of Palestinians who are being silenced online.
+Individuals can support by holding their home governments accountable for responding to these calls to action, speaking out in support of a permanent ceasefire, seeking out trustworthy news sources, and amplifying the voices of Palestinians who are being silenced online.

 Latest updates